jhonvo/OOP_User/README.md

 # OOP_User
+Objectives: <br>
-Objectives: Practice creating a class and making instances from it Practice accessing the methods and attributes of different instances
+Practice creating a class and making instances from it <br>
+Practice accessing the methods and attributes of different instances